segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 > info ""
-> Linked Profiles follows Zero Copy principles.
-This means that Segment doesn't copy entities to store in Segment.
-Segment stores and processes all data in the U.S.
+> Linked Profiles follows Zero Copy principles, and doesn't copy entities to store in Segment.
+Segment stores and processes all data in the United States.

 > warning ""
-> Don't send any personal health information (PHI) with the Data Graph.
+> Don't send any personal health information with the Data Graph.

 ## Step 1: Set up your data warehouse